lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v2.md

 In the new version, use the `.ModalDialog--scrollable` modifier class to make the ModalDialog scrollable.

+If you use `ScrollView` for scrolling the content of your modal, you must also add the `.ModalDialog--scrollable` class to the `.ModalDialog` element.

 - `.ModalDialog` → `.ModalDialog .ModalDialog--scrollable`

 ### Modal: Uniform Variant Feature Flag